 A Sermon on Revelation 21:5Read more

 What is the only hope for this world?
-Mankind puts his hope in all kinds of different things, from politicians to wise men.
+Humankind puts its hope in all kinds of different things, from politicians to wise people.
 The world is always looking for a cure to its many ills.
 However, try as it may, the world has never found an answer to its many problems over the hundreds of years it has searched.
 Why is this?
-In this sermon on Revelation 21:5, Dr. Martyn Lloyd-Jones says that the answer is really quite simple.
-The world does not know God.
+In this sermon on Revelation 21:5 titled “A False Hope,” Dr. Martyn Lloyd-Jones says that the answer is really quite simple: the world does not know God.
 For this reason, it always looks to the wrong places for hope.
 The world looks to itself, but this is vain and hopeless because only God can take this broken world and make it right.
 He is doing just this in His Son, Jesus Christ.
 By dying on the cross Jesus has vanquished not only sin and death, but He has destroyed Satan and broken his hold on this world.
 Jesus will return and put all things under His feet, He will make all things new and finally vanquish sin and evil once and for all.
-In the New Heaven and Earth, creation will be remade and freed from all pollution.
+In the new heaven and earth, creation will be remade and freed from all pollution.
 All those who believe in Jesus will be made partakers of this new creation by grace and faith in Christ Jesus.

 Additional Scripture Translations

 5And He who sits on the throne said, “Behold, I am making all things new.”
 And He *said, “Write, for these words are faithful and true.”

 5And he that sat upon the throne said, Behold, I make all things new.
 And he said unto me, Write: for these words are true and faithful.